-We find deep affinities with our own Christian faith when A Common Word Between Us and You insists that love is the pinnacle of our duties toward our neighbors.
-"None of you has faith until you love for your neighbor what you love for yourself," the Prophet Muhammad said.
+We find deep affinities with our own Christian faith when A Common Witness Between Us and You insists that love is the pinnacle of our duties toward our neighbors.
+"None of you has faith until you love for your neighbor what you love for yourself," the Prophet Muhammad (Peace Be Upon Him) said.
 In the New Testament we similarly read, "whoever does not love [the neighbor] does not know God" (1 John 4:8) and "whoever does not love his brother whom he has seen cannot love God whom he has not seen" (1 John 4:20).
 God is love, and our highest calling as human beings is to imitate the One whom we worship.

-We applaud when you state that "justice and

-freedom of religion are a crucial part" of the love of neighbor.
+We applaud when you state that "justice and freedom of religion are a crucial part" of the love of neighbor.
 When justice is lacking, neither love of God nor love of the neighbor can be present.
 When freedom to worship God according to one's conscience is curtailed, God is dishonored, the neighbor oppressed, and neither God nor neighbor is loved.

 Since Muslims seek to love their Christian neighbors, they are not against them, the document encouragingly states.
 Instead, Muslims are with them.
 As Christians we resonate deeply with this sentiment.
 Our faith teaches that we must be with our neighbors-indeed, that we must act in their favor-even when our neighbors turn out to be our enemies.
-"But I say unto you," says Jesus Christ, "Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven; for he makes his sun rise on the evil and on the good" (Matthew 5:44-45).
-Our love, Jesus Christ says, must imitate the love of the infinitely good Creator; our love must be as unconditional as is God's - extending to brothers, sisters, neighbors, and even enemies.
-At the end of his life, Jesus Christ himself prayed for his enemies: "Forgive them; for they do not know what they are doing" (Luke 23:34).

-The Prophet Muhammad did similarly when he was violently rejected and stoned by the people of Ta'if.
-He is known to have said, "The most virtuous behavior is to engage those who sever relations, to give to those who withhold from you, and to forgive those who wrong you."
+"But I say unto you," says Jesus Christ (Peace Be Upon Him), "Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven; for he makes his sun rise on the evil and on the good" (Matthew 5:44-45).
+Our love, Jesus Christ (Peace Be Upon Him) says, must imitate the love of the infinitely good Creator; our love must be as unconditional as is God's-extending to brothers, sisters, neighbors, and even enemies.
+At the end of his life, Jesus Christ (Peace Be Upon Him) himself prayed for his enemies: "forgive them; for they do not know what they are doing" (Luke 23:34).
+The Prophet Muhammad (Peace Be Upon Him) did similarly when he was violently rejected and stoned by the people of Ta'if, saying, "The most virtuous behavior is to engage those who sever relations, to give to those who withhold from you, and to forgive those who wrong you."

 (It is perhaps significant that after the Prophet Muhammad was driven out of Ta'if, it was the Christian slave 'Addas who went out to Muhammad, brought him food, kissed him, and embraced him.)